simon-ritchie/apysc/docs/_sources/click.md.txt

 ## Basic usage of the unbind_click interface

-`unbind_click` interface can remove the binding click event from the `DisplayObject` instance.
+The `unbind_click` interface can remove the binded click event from a `DisplayObject` instance.

-The following example is removing the click event by the `unbind_click` method (if you click the rectangle, nothing will happen).
+The following example is removing the click event by the `unbind_click` method and if you click the rectangle, nothing will happen.

 ```py
 # runnable